I recognize that I have been putting way more writing than art up lately. Perhaps my blog name was not well-thought-out. Oops.

 The Gelert went back to his seat and steepled his fingers while regarding the king with his piercing dark eyes.
 “Oh?
 What sort of troubling news?”

 “Well, to start,” Hagan said, “what do you know about magical orbs?”

-“Mm…” Hagan looked aside and asked, “Have you ever heard of orbs that bring prosperity to nations?”
+“Mm…” Hagan looked aside.
+“Have you ever heard of orbs that bring prosperity to nations?”

 “I can’t say that I have, no,” Seradar said, stroking his beard.
 “Why do you ask?”

 From his pocket, Hagan produced a letter.
 He slid the parchment across the table so Seradar could read it.
 “This is from my brother,” the Skeith said.

 “I hope he’s not asking for more assistance with famine relief,” Seradar muttered, unfolding the letter.
 “We’re already stretched thin as it is.
 I trust he understands that our farms can only grow so many berries in a season…”